marionettejs/backbone.marionette/docs/marionette.configuration.md

 ### Overriding Marionette.Deferred

-If you are using Marionette without jquery you must first shim `Backbone.$.Deferred` with a following object that adherses to these properties:
+If you are using Marionette without jQuery you must first shim `Backbone.$.Deferred` with a following object that adheres to these properties:

 1. `promise`: a Promises/A+ thenable, or a function that returns one
 2. `resolve`: a function that resolves the provided promise with a value